junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Placed on the Union Calendar, Calendar No. 180.
 - 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-278, Part I.
 - 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-278, Part I.
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10730-10732)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+140.
+- 2007-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-24 — Mr. Meeks (NY) moved to suspend the rules and agree to the resolution, as amended.
+- 2007-09-24 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H10730-10731)
+- 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H10730-10731)